Reggae and dancehall still hold space in young people’s hearts – Jah Seed and Admiral

 Jah Seed: Reggae lives wherever other genres thrive.
 From Boom Shaka blending dancehall with R&B and hip-hop to today’s amapiano, our sound has always complemented and influenced these movements.

-Admiral: Dancehall can flex with anything.
-Boom Shaka were the first I saw bring a local dancehall vibe, so it feels natural to share the stage with them and new acts.
+Admiral: Dancehall can flex with any genre.
+The first act I ever saw bringing dancehall vibes in a South African style was Boomshaka so it feels natural to play alongside them.

 How do you balance your different musical identities?